Mahtab-Shabani/image-processing-exercises-and-solutions/README.md

 <details>
   <summary> If you don't speak Persian, click to find out more about this repository.</summary>
   <p>
 It is a Repository for solving the exercises and projects in Image Processing and Computer Vision course.
-It included 3 folders of exercises and every folder has a pile of exercises.
+It included 3 folders of exercises, and every folder has a pile of exercises.
 </p>
 </details>